Eddah-Sure/CrystalCaps/README.md

 ## Citation

-If you use this code in your research, please cite:
+If you use this code in research, please cite us as:

 ```bibtex
 @article{sure2025crystalcaps,